-Error code Solution Err.90 Perform the initial connection process to Nikon Imaging Cloud again.
+Error code Solution Err.90 Camera registration error.
+Connect the camera to and register it again with Nikon Imaging Cloud.
+The camera date and time may not be set correctly.
+Confirm the date and time on your camera.
 Err.91 The terms of use may have been updated.
 See the Nikon Imaging Cloud home screen for details.
 Err.94 Token error.
 Turn the camera off and then on again and reconnect.
 Err.96 Cannot use Nikon Imaging Cloud.
 Please check the Nikon Imaging Cloud website.
 Err.A0 Couldn't find your Nikon ID.
 If you do not have a Nikon ID, create one and reconnect the camera.